Winter is a cold, dark time…especially in your garage.

 Comparisons with the Dayton G73

-There are some obvious comparisons between the NewAir G73 and the Dayton G73.
+There are some obvious comparisons between the NewAir G73 and Dayton G73.
 If you look on some review sites, the Dayton gets really high marks, and it’s understandable.

 But for me, it comes down to price.